Madhva8/JupyterNotebookDocs/README.md

 >`brew install pip`

-You might alread have these libraries preinstalled if not, follow these steps
+You might alread have these dependency libraries preinstalled if not, follow these steps

 Install dependencies libraries